Nanchang East railway station

-Nanchang East railway station is a railway station currently under construction in Qingshanhu District, Nanchang, Jiangxi, China.
-It will be served by Nanchang–Jingdezhen–Huangshan high-speed railway, Nanchang–Jiujiang high-speed railway and Nanchang–Ganzhou high-speed railway.
+Nanchang East railway station is a railway station in Qingshanhu District, Nanchang, Jiangxi, China.
+Opened in 27 December 2023, it is served by the Nanchang–Jingdezhen–Huangshan high-speed railway, Nanchang–Jiujiang high-speed railway (currently under construction), and the Nanchang–Ganzhou high-speed railway.

 Design

 The station will have an arched structure.

 Nanchang Metro

 Nanchang East railway station will be served by Lines 2 (extension under construction) and 5 (under planning) of Nanchang Metro.
 Provision is also being provided for an additional north–south line.